News

 By Bixby Center on

-A new paper led by Alison Comfort, PhD, explored whether having social ties to people who knew when babies should be tested for HIV was linked to a person’s knowledge about early infant testing.
+A new paper led by Alison Comfort, PhD, and colleagues in Uganda and the US explored whether having social ties to people who knew when babies should be tested for HIV was linked to a person’s knowledge about early infant testing.

 Intimate partner violence linked to delays in contraceptive care